-The award winning building houses the Art, Dance, Theatre, and Intermedia Art majors and a music classroom creating a lively inter-arts atmosphere.
+The award winning building houses the Art, Dance, Theatre, and Intermedia Art Departments and a music classroom creating a lively inter-arts atmosphere.
 Sunnyside Café is located in the CFA atrium where students can enjoy coffee and cinnamon rolls.
 The building features:

 Art majors are expected to work outside of class on independent studio projects in their free time.
 A studio draw at the beginning of each semester gives every declared art major the opportunity to get a personal studio for this purpose.
-The Korsrud painting studio has 24 individual studio spaces for independent student work.
+The Korsrud Annex has 24 individual studio spaces for independent student work.
 Windows around the perimeter of the building let in lots of natural light throughout the day.
 There are 8 studio spaces in the Storre sculpture studio for 3D work.
 The buildings have easels, paint stands, chairs, stools and tables for student use.

-Dance and Theatre students have access to two lovely studios to practice, rehearse, create, and perform.
+Dance and theatre students have access to two lovely studios to practice, rehearse, create, and perform.
 Studio I and Studio II house classes, faculty and student projects, individual research sessions, and performances.
 Handsome maple wood floors, plus huge windows that provide abundant daylight and beautiful views, make these both contemplative and productive places.
 Both studios have up-to-date audio and visual equipment, and Studio II has capacity for various seating and lighting options, making it a favored spot for performances by students, faculty, and guest artists.

 Art majors exhibit their work in the Centennial Union Gallery or the Center for the Arts Gregerson Gallery.
 Additional galleries in various buildings on campus make art a prominent part of the Luther community by hosting one-person or group exhibitions by artists of regional, national, and international acclaim.
 Luther's many outdoor sculptures and selections from the Luther College Fine Art Collection are also on display throughout campus.
 Close proximity to the Vesterheim Norwegian-American Museum in Decorah and interaction with the natural landscape of the region also add dimension to the study of art at Luther.